-The Audit Committee consists of three independent non-executive Directors, namely Mr. Yang Xiaoxi, Mr. Fei John Xiang and Mr. Song Ruilin.
+As at the date of this annual report, the Audit Committee consists of three independent non-executive Directors, namely Mr. Yang Xiaoxi, Mr. Song Ruilin and Mr. David Zheng Wang.
 Mr. Yang Xiaoxi is the chairman of the Audit Committee.
 At least one of the committee members possesses appropriate professional qualifications or accounting or related financial management expertise as required by the Listing Rules and none of the committee members is a former partner of or has any financial interest in the Company's existing external auditor within two years before his appointment as a member of the Audit Committee.